Why Use Cooperative Learning?

 Life Skills

-- Even outside of work, loners have to be able to get along with and communicate with other people, even those different from them.
+• Even outside of work, it is generally neccessary to get along with and communicate with other people.